ocaml/ocaml.org/data/rss/tarides/decompress-experiences-with-ocaml-optimization.md

 more idiomatically <code>{ len: int; byte: int; } array</code> (which is structurally the same).</p>
 <p>However, that means an allocation for each bytes to represent every bytes.
-Extraction of it will need an allocation if <code>find : bits:int -> { len: int; byte: int; }</code> is not inlined as we said.
+Extraction of it will need an allocation if <code>find : bits:int -&gt; { len: int; byte: int; }</code> is not inlined as we said.
 And about memory, the array can be really <em>heavy</em> in your heap.</p>
 <p>At this point, we used <code>spacetime</code> to show how many blocks we allocated for a
 common <em>inflation</em> and we saw that we allocate a lot.
 The choice was made to use